lingku7080/asp.netcore/src/Tools/Microsoft.dotnet-openapi/README.md

 # dotnet-microsoft.openapi

-`Microsoft.dotnet-openapi` is a tool which can be used to manage OpenAPI references within your project.
+`Microsoft.dotnet-openapi` is a tool for managing OpenAPI references within your project.

 ## Commands